CosminDrula/project-mage-fight/README.md

 ![Magic Symbols M, G, S](https://imgur.com/TGU8spa.jpeg)

-      Here you will get to learn the Symbols necessary to change your elemental afinity.
+      Here you will get to learn the Symbols necessary to change your elemental affinity.

 3. SHORTCOMINGS/DISFUNCTIONAL TRAITS OF MY PROJECT: